Cheap oil kicks euro zone inflation expectations to lowest since October

 Thin pre-holiday trading conditions kept overall volumes in euro zone bond markets tight.

-The benchmark 10-year German Bund yield was up just over 1 basis point at 0.62 percent, while yields across the euro area were 1-3 bps higher.
+The benchmark 10-year German Bund yield was up 1.6 basis points at 0.62 percent, while yields across the euro area were 1-4 bps higher.

 The ECB on Tuesday suspended its asset purchase programme over the Christmas period and analysts said the move was a short-term bearish factor for the bond market.